CCovin1/readme-generator/README.md

 ## Description

-This is a application that will allow the user to generate a professional formatted README.md file
+This is a application that will allow the user to generate a professional formatted README.md file.
+You can see a video of the functionality here: https://watch.screencastify.com/v/2eQHZQmgy0AnxutRLUCj

 ## Table of Contents